 To help you navigate this danger zone, we've put together a list of the top cat-loving hounds to make sure that any resident feline paws aren't put out of place.
-But first, are there any particular breed groups that fit better with our feline friends?

 Best breed groups